 - 9.2.1 Apply the actuarial control cycle appropriately.
 (C3) - 9.2.2 Evaluate whether all material factors have been considered when designing a solution.
 (A4) - 9.2.3 Analyze and prioritize stakeholder needs when designing a solution.
 (A5) - 9.2.4 Distinguish material factors from other factors (e.g. material external forces from other external forces).
 (A5) - 9.2.5 Understand the purpose of a strategy and how it relates to competitive advantage.
-(B2) - 9.2.6 Explain how the culture and structure of an organization affect decision-making processes (C2) - 9.2.7 Apply a decision-making process to a particular case study.
-(C3) - 9.2.8 Apply common time management techniques in small project for the benefits of own work and team work.
-(C3) - 9.2.9 Explain the factors to consider when deciding whether to escalate a project decision to a higher level of management.
-(D2) - 9.2.10 Use common project management techniques to design and implement a work plan.
+(B2) - 9.2.6 Explain the elements of an effective decision-making process.
+(C2) - 9.2.7 Apply a decision-making process to a particular case study.
+(B4) - 9.2.8 Explain the benefits of teamwork and time management.
+(C2) - 9.2.9 Explain the factors to consider when deciding whether to escalate a project decision to a higher level of management.
+(D2) - 9.2.10 Use common project management techniques to design a work plan.
 (C6)